-The credit money created in these private loan contracts thus eventually becomes standardized as a money of account.
-With the development of a money of account, and with the creation of a method for witnessing the legitimacy of private contracts (and of enforcing them), credit money could finally circulate among third parties and perform those functions associated with "money", including the medium of exchange function so obviously encountered in markets.
-Thus, credit money predates commodity money, and the unit of account function of money predates either the medium of exchange or means of payment functions.
+In the view of Heinsohn and Steiger, with the development of a money of account, and with the creation of a method for witnessing the legitimacy of private contracts (and of enforcing them), credit money could finally circulate among third parties and perform those functions associated with "money," including the medium of exchange function so obviously encountered in markets.
+Thus, they argue that credit money predates commodity money (gold coins), and the unit of account function of money predates either the medium of exchange or means of payment functions.

-The origins of money are not to be found, then, in an hypothesized exchange society based on barter.
-Instead, money develops as a unit of account, or, as the terms in which debts are written.
-"A money of account comes into existence along with debts...Money proper in the full sense of the term can only exist in relation to a money of account."
-[Keynes 1971, p.
-3] When private loans are made, the lender gives up private property in exchange for an IOU issued by the debtor, which represents a forward contract.
-This private contract must include an interest premium, the size of which is determined by the estimate of the existential uncertainty faced by the lender who has given up reserves that provide security in the face of an unknowable future.
-[Heinsohn and Steiger 1989, p.
-192] Thus, all forward contracts involve "wheat now for more wheat later" propositions, which are monetary propositions, with money serving as a unit of account.
+The origins of money are not to be found, then, in a hypothesized exchange society based on barter.
+Instead, money develops as a unit of account, or, as the terms in which debts are written: "A money of account comes into existence along with debts...
+Money proper in the full sense of the term can only exist in relation to a money of account" (Keynes 1971, p.
+3).
+When private loans are made, the lender gives up private property in exchange for an IOU issued by the debtor, which represents a forward contract.
+This private contract must include an interest premium, the size of which is determined by the estimate of the existential uncertainty faced by the lender who has given up reserves that provide security in the face of an unknowable future (Heinsohn and Steiger 1989, p.
+192).
+Thus, all forward contracts involve "wheat now for more wheat later" propositions, which are monetary propositions, with money serving as a unit of account.
+(See Keynes 1964, Chapter 17.)